lepoco/.github/README.md

-# lepoco.dev - Personal Blog & Portfolio
+# lepo.co - Personal Blog & Portfolio

 Welcome to the source code of my personal website and blog!
 This is where I share my journey as a .NET developer, open-source contributor, and creator of WPF UI.